Viva Piñata: Trouble in Paradise

-Viva Piñata: Trouble in Paradise is a 2008 simulation video game in the Viva Piñata series for the Xbox 360.
+Viva Piñata: Trouble in Paradise is a 2008 simulation video game for the Xbox 360.
+It is the sequel to the 2006 video game, Viva Piñata, and the third game in the Viva Piñata series.
 Developed by Rare and published by Microsoft Game Studios, the game builds atop its predecessor, in which the player tends a garden and the piñata creatures that come to live there.
 New features to the series include a cooperative multiplayer mode, a new plot, additional types of piñata creatures, Xbox Live Vision Camera support, and two new areas for capturing piñatas.

 Microsoft considered Viva Piñata a success and the sequel's development team sought to make a more definitive version of the original.
 The team re-used many of the development infrastructure set up for its predecessor and exhausted their gameplay ideas for the piñata gardening concept.

-The game released to generally favorable reviews in September 2008.
-Critics considered the game more accessible to newcomers and a worthwhile improvement on the original, but altogether closer to an expansion than a unique sequel.
+Trouble in Paradise was released on 2 September 2008 in North America, 5 September in the United Kingdom, and in Australia the following week.
+Much like its predecessor, the game received highly positive reviews from critics upon release, with critics considering the game more accessible to newcomers and a worthwhile improvement on the original, but altogether closer to an expansion than a unique sequel.
 Reviewers praised its game design tweaks, but were mixed on its multiplayer modes and camera integration.
-Critics were mixed on whether the sequel would attract new players to the franchise.
+The game is often cited as inferior compared to the original Viva Piñata.
 Trouble in Paradise was later included in the developer's 2015 Xbox One retrospective compilation, Rare Replay.